-The Consumer Product Safety Commission has the mission of protecting the public against unreasonable risks of injury from consumer products through education, safety standards activities, regulation, and enforcement.64 Due to the large number of consumer products that enter the U.S. as imports, the CPSC has actively pursued international coordination of standards and enforcement.
-However, CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.65 While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.66 In addition to the statutory mandate to improve safety, the status of the CPSC as an independent regulatory agency also affects how it approaches international issues.
+The Consumer Product Safety Commission has the mission of protecting the public against unreasonable risks of injury from consumer products through education, safety standards activities, regulation, and enforcement.75 Due to the large number of consumer products that enter the U.S. as imports, the CPSC has actively pursued international coordination of standards and enforcement.
+However, CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.76 While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.77 In addition to the statutory mandate to improve safety, the status of the CPSC as an independent regulatory agency also affects how it approaches international issues.
 Unlike the European Union, where trade and regulatory agencies are integrated, many U.S. regulators have unique and sole mandates.
-As such, CPSC will not participate in economic coordinating bodies like the Transatlantic Economic Council.
+As such, For example, although the CPSC will not participateactively participates in economicmeetings of coordinating bodies likesuch as the Transatlantic Economic Council - and the U.S.-EC High Level Regulatory Cooperation Forum, its staff cannot agree to undertake specific deliverables since their work may not be directed apart from an agenda voted by the Commission.
+Moreover, its regulatory coordination activities must be focused on improving product safety.

-CPSC has had success in harmonizing regulations because it relies mainly on voluntary standards organizations, rather than issuing government-developed regulations.
-CPSC staff expressed the view that it is the responsibility of industry to work through voluntary standards organizations toward harmonization, not the job of national governments to make everything magically line up.
-However, CPSC is conducting an experiment with four jurisdictions - the U.S., EU, Canada, and Australia - to review standards for three products - corded window coverings, chairtop booster seats, and baby slings.
-The goal of the initiative is for the four agencies to review product standards together, reach consensus on how the standards should be updated, and work toward an International Standards Organization standard that each country can adopt.
-In addition to formal cooperation programs like this, the CPSC also engages in informal collaborations with foreign counterparts - in particular, the CPSC international office proactively notifies their foreign colleagues about proposed changes to regulations, instead of solely relying on Federal Register notices.
-The informal relationships with European counterparts are especially strong, with multiple phone calls and emails every week.
-CPSC staff also have close informal working relationships with counterparts in Canada, Mexico, Australia, Japan, and Korea.
+CPSC has had success in harmonizingaligning regulations because it relies mainly on voluntary standards organizations, rather than issuing government-developed regulations.
+CPSC staff expressed the view that it is the responsibility of industry to work through voluntary standards organizations toward harmonization regulatory alignment, not the job of national governments to make everything magically line up.
+However, the CPSC is conducting an experiment with four jurisdictions - the U.S., EU, Canada, and Australia - to review standards for three products - corded window coverings, chairtop booster seats, and baby slings.
+The goal of the initiative is for the four agencies to review product standards safety requirements for the three products together, reach consensus on how the standards should be updated requirements can be improved to remove serious hazards, and work toward then shepherd a consensus through either rulemaking or voluntary standards procedures, as each jurisdiction chooses.
+A fully successful outcome would include an International Standards Organization standard